 During Galileo's second gossamer ring passage on 21 September 2003, the dust data had to be transmitted to Earth immediately because the spacecraft struck Jupiter and was destroyed less than an hour later.
-Therefore, the dust instrument memory was read-out in the fastest mode that allowed data to be transmitted in real time (realtime science mode; see Krüger et al., 2001).
-Unfortunately, time resolution in this mode was only 7 minutes.
-The completeness of the transmitted data was about 10% in the faint Thebe ring extension and about 5% in the Thebe ring.
-The last data set from the Galileo dust instrument received on Earth was read out from the dust instrument memory at 17:59 UTC when the spacecraft was at a jovicentric distance of about 2.5 RJ.
+Therefore, the dust instrument memory was read-out in the fastest mode that allowed data to be transmitted in real time (realtime science mode; see Krüger et al. (2001)).
+Unfortunately, time resolution in this mode was limited to 7 min.
+The overall completeness of the transmitted data was about 10% in the faint Thebe ring extension and about 5% in the Thebe ring.
+Due to lower count rates in the higher amplitude ranges, the completeness of transmission was generally better in the higher amplitude ranges.
+The last data set from the Galileo dust instrument received on Earth was read out from the dust instrument memory at 17:59 UTC when the spacecraft was at a jovicentric distance of about 2.5R_I.
 Thus, data from this ring passage provided in-situ dust measurements from the gossamer rings for a total period of about 60 min with no measurements coming from within Amalthea's orbit.

 The motion of Galileo through the gossamer rings together with the readout frequency of the dust instrument memory defined the maximum spatial resolution achievable with the ring measurements.
-During the first ring passage, with 1 min readout frequency in record mode, Galileo moved $\sim 1,800$ km through the ring along its trajectory between two adjacent instrument readouts.
-This corresponds to a motion in radial distance of about 1,100 km (or 0.015 RJ).
-For the second ring passage the spatial resolution was only about 14,000 km or 0.2 RJ (radial).
-The ring and the Galileo trajectory are sketched in Figures 1 and 2 and the characteristics of both ring passages are summarized in Table 1.
+During the first ring passage, with 1 min readout frequency in record mode, Galileo moved ~1800 km through the ring along its trajectory between two adjacent instrument readouts.
+This corresponds to a motion in radial distance of about 1100 km (or $0.015R_J$).
+For the second ring passage the radial resolution was only about 14,000 km or $0.2R_J$.
+The ring and the Galileo trajectory are sketched in Figs. 1 and 2 and the characteristics of both ring passages are summarized in Table 1.

 During the entire first ring passage a total of several thousand dust impacts were counted.
-Approximately 330 of these happened before the spacecraft safing at $2.33 R_J$ inbound to Jupiter.
-With the optimised noise identification scheme described in Section 2.2 complete data sets of 90 true dust impacts were identified in the Galileo recorded data from the region between $3.75 R_J$ and $2.33 R_J$ .
-During the second ring passage approximately 260 dust impacts were counted down to $2.5 R_J$ inbound to Jupiter.
+Approximately 330 of these happened before the spacecraft safing at $2.33R_j$ inbound to Jupiter.
+With the optimised noise identification scheme described in Section 2.2 complete data sets of 90 true dust impacts were identified in the Galileo recorded data from the region between $3.75R_j$ and $2.33R_j$.
+During the second ring passage approximately 260 dust impacts were counted down to $2.5R_j$ inbound to Jupiter.
 At this distance dust data transmission ceased before Galileo hit Jupiter.
-20 data sets of dust impacts detected between $3.75 R_J$ and $2.5 R_J$ were transmitted to Earth.
+Twenty data sets of dust impacts detected between $3.75R_j$ and $2.5R_j$ were transmitted to Earth.

-2.4 Mass and Speed Calibration
+2.4.
+Mass and speed calibration